 5.3 Credit transfer and RPL assessment are recorded on the student’s record.

 6.1 The University reserves the right to withdraw credit where an error has been made in assessing an application or where the documentation provided by the applicant is incomplete, invalid or fraudulent.
 The Director, Student Services and Engagement is responsible for ensuring that credit is withdrawn in such circumstances and will consult with the Head of School (or nominee) and undertake any other action as required in order to ensure compliance with University policies.

 6.2 Credit already granted may not be withdrawn due to changes made to the provisions of the Credit Transfer – Academic Policy or related procedures; or where a precedent or articulation is reviewed and changed.

-7.1 Applicants for credit who are dissatisfied with the outcome of a credit application may request a review of the decision.
+7.1 Applicants for credit who are dissatisfied with the outcome of a credit application may request a review of the decision under the provisions of Student Grievance Resolution – Governing Policy and associated procedures.
 Such a review request must be accompanied by a substantiated statement concerning the basis for the review.

-7.2 Request for a review of a credit decision is lodged with the Director, Student Services and Engagement (or nominee) who will review the initial decision in terms of this Credit Transfer – Academic Policy and related procedures.
+7.2 A request for a review of a credit decision is determined by the Director, Student Services and Engagement (or nominee) who will review the initial decision in terms of this Credit Transfer – Academic Policy and related procedures.

-7.3 Where the basis of the review request relates to the academic judgement of the equivalence of prior study, learning or experience to a program or course, the Director, Student Services and Engagement (or nominee) will refer the review request, to the Executive Dean for a decision.
+7.3 Where the basis of the review request relates to the academic judgement of the equivalence of prior study, learning or experience to a program or course, the Director, Student Services and Engagement (or nominee) will refer the review request, to the Head of School for a decision.

 7.4 On completion of the review, the Director, Student Services and Engagement (or nominee) provides the applicant with a written response detailing the review outcomes.

-7.5 A student dissatisfied with the outcomes of their review of credit may exercise their right to appeal under the provisions of Student Complaints and Appeals – Governing Policy.
+7.5 A student who remains dissatisfied with the outcome of their review of credit, may have grounds to appeal the review decision under the provisions of Student Grievance Resolution – Governing Policy.